Asante Samuel

 Asante Tyrell Samuel Sr. (born January 6, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was born in Accra, Ghana and raised in Fort Lauderdale, Florida.
 He played college football for the UCF Knights and was selected by the New England Patriots in the fourth round of the 2003 NFL draft.
 Samuel also played for the Philadelphia Eagles and Atlanta Falcons.
-He led the NFL twice in interceptions, in 2006 and 2009, and is considered one of the all-time greatest Patriots and cornerbacks.
-He is the father of Asante Samuel Jr., a cornerback who was drafted by the Los Angeles Chargers.
+He led the NFL twice in interceptions, in 2006 and 2009.
+He is the father of Asante Samuel Jr., a cornerback who plays for the Pittsburgh Steelers.

 Early life

 Samuel was born in Accra, Ghana, and raised in Fort Lauderdale, Florida, where he attended Boyd H. Anderson High School in Lauderdale Lakes, Florida.
 As a junior quarterback, he threw for 1,800 yards and rushed for 500 yards.
 As a senior, Samuel concentrated on defense, and earned All-State honors, and finished his senior year with 4 interceptions and 75 tackles.
 Samuel also managed kick and punt return duties.
 Ten minutes before kickoff of Samuel's final high school game, he replaced his team's injured starting quarterback.
 He threw two touchdown passes, intercepted two more, rushed for 80 yards, and even worked on special teams returning kicks and punts.
 Samuel decreased his 40-yard dash time from 4.5 seconds during his sophomore year of high school to 4.49 seconds entering the NFL.